lukateg/strength-age/README.md

 -- in bottom left corner in menu button should be "quick start" that redirects to a quick demo and instructions about the app usage and release notes that follows versions and updates
 -- release to prod
--- wait for the analytics results and think about the compex permisions and test sharing and start sprint 2
+-- wait for the analytics results and think about the compex permisions and test sharing and start sprint 2 -- if test is deleted retry button on testReview page should be disabled

 SETTINGS PAGE
 -- in settings page add TEST SETTINGs (setting up if user wants all questions on one page, or he wants pagination)